-The Computational Research Service provides a variety of shared computing environments in support of quantitative social science research in the Division of Social Sciences (DSS).
+The Computational Research Service provides a variety of shared computing environments in support of quantitative social science research in the College of Letters and Science.
 See the software availability matrix to determine which packages are available on our various platforms.
 All users must adhere to the CRS system policies and user guidelines as well as the broader UCD campus computer policies.

-The CRS statistical labs are intended for divisional faculty and graduate students who do not have access to equipment or software appropriate to their quantitative computing needs, or for users who need proximity to the CRS staff for consulting purposes.
+The CRS statistical labs are intended for social science faculty and graduate students who do not have access to equipment or software appropriate to their quantitative computing needs, or for users who need proximity to the CRS staff for consulting purposes.
 The main lab (SSH 102) is equipped with 9 Dell Optiplex 7010 minitowers with i5 quad core 3.4 GHz CPU, 8 GB RAM memory, 250 GB hard drives, DVD-RW, 22" LCD monitors with scanner and printer.
 A second smaller lab (SSH 111) provides data access and scanning equipment.

 Remote Desktop Server - farmer.ucdavis.edu

 For users with occasional need for access to statistical applications packages for projects appropriate to desktop computing, the CRS provides a Remote Desktop Server named "painter.ssds.ucdavis.edu".
 This new system is a Dell R820 with four 8-core 2.4GHz Intel Xeon processors, 512GB of memory and 6TB of storage running Windows 2012 R2.

 To use the remote desktop server:

-Request an account on the.
-(Only Affiliates of the Division of Social Sciences at UCD will be granted accounts.)
+- Request an account on the CRS Remote Desktop Server.
+(Only Affiliates of the Division of Social Sciences at UC Davis wil be granted accounts.)

-- Macintosh users will need to install from Apple.
+- Macintosh users will need to install Microsoft Remote Desktop from Apple.
 The Windows client is built-in.

 - MacOSX users may receive a certificate error pointing to painter.ou.ad3.ucdavis.edu, but this can be ignored.
 If the application does launch, go to your download folder and launch the file with the .rdp extension manually by double-clicking.

 UNIX Server - scribe.ucdavis.edu